projectmesa/mesa/examples/Tutorial-Boltzmann_Wealth_Model/Readme.md

 ### To run this example

-You will need to open the file as a Jupyter (aka iPython) notebook with an iPython 3 kernel
+You will need to open the file as a Jupyter (aka iPython) notebook with an iPython 3 kernel.
+Required dependencies are listed in the provided `requirements.txt` file which can be installed by running `pip install -r requirements.txt`